Battle of Hyvinkää: Battle in the town

 On the morning of April 21, the German attack was launched with artillery concentration that started at 7 o'clock, targeting the Red defenses at the southern end of Hevosmäki in Åvik.
 The Reds managed to repel the enemy's first breakthrough attempt, but the Germans managed to cross the Vantaa River a couple of kilometers east along the Rantala Bridge in Kittelä, which had been left unguarded.
 The Germans were now advancing towards the back of the enemy, and the Reds had no opportunity to send free reserves to combat the hook.
 The Reds decided to leave their position and withdraw from Hyvinkäänkylä towards the station area four kilometers away.
 At the same time, the Germans started another siege movement when a department led by cavalry master Ehrenkrook circled from the east via the Ridasjärvi village towards Hyvinkää station.
-Around the Majamäki school, the Germans faced the reds who defended the eastern direction, who retreated only after less than three hours of fighting.
+Around the Majamäki school, the Germans faced the Reds who defended the eastern direction, retreating only after less than three hours of fighting.
 Battles were also fought in Palopuro, from where the Reds withdrew to Hyvinkää at the same time as Majamäki.

 Eventually, the Germans managed to attack the railway station area from three different directions.
 In the station village, they faced fierce resistance and had to move from house to house, fighting the reds defended from their own basements.
 The severity of the resistance is explained by the fact that the evacuation of Hyvinkää, which was started by the Reds immediately after the break-in Hevosmäki's defense, was still badly in progress.
 Their families were taken to safety on the roads to Hausjärvi and Riihimäki, where the people were also evacuated by train.
 The aftermath of the Reds and the armored train on the railway managed to delay the Germans so that they did not take over Hyvinkää until between 4 pm and 5 pm when the locality had already been almost completely emptied of the Reds.
 The armored train managed to cause losses to the Germans in Välenoja, in the present-day Paavola district.

 After the battle ended, some of the Germans continued towards Riihimäki until late that evening.
 One department arrived in Herajoki at 10 pm, where it got into a battle with the Reds grouped in Riihimäki's defense.
 A department led by Major von Reden marched towards the Erkylä village in Hausjärvi, where it was ambushed by the Reds at 11 p.m.
 Six Germans and four Reds fell in the battle of Erkylä.
 The third German department was able to proceed without resistance to Kerkkola near the Monni's railway stop.
 However, the majority of Germans spent the night in the Hyvinkää station village and did not continue to Riihimäki until the next morning.
 The conquest of Riihimäki was completed later that afternoon.